apache/sling-old-svn-mirror/contrib/extensions/mongodb/README.md

+# Apache Sling MongoDB Resource Provider

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 This is a Sling Resource Provider for MongoDB implementation (from 2012)

 The Sling provides also a different implementation based on the Generic NoSQL Resource Provider for MongoDB: